New York Jets vs. Jacksonville Jaguars NFL Week 16 Odds, Plays and Insights for December 26, 2021

 - New York has covered the spread twice at home, and is 2-5 overall there, this year.

-- This year, in seven games at home, New York has hit the over four times.
+- In seven games at home this season, New York has hit the over four times.

-- In away games, Jacksonville has two wins against the spread and is 0-6 overall.
+- Jacksonville is 0-6 overall, with two wins against the spread, away from home.

-- On the road, the Jaguars are winless ATS (0-1) as 1.5-point underdogs or more.
+- The Jaguars are winless ATS (0-1) as 1.5-point underdogs or more away from home.

-- This year, in six road games, Jacksonville has gone over the total once.
+- Jacksonville has hit the over once in six away games this season.

 Powered by Data Skrive.